travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

 1. Connect to GitHub, select the Scrapbook101core repo, and Run.

 1. Configure the pipeline as "ASP.NET Core".
-For more information see [Build, test, and deploy .NET Core apps][devops-core]
+For more information, see [Build, test, and deploy .NET Core apps][devops-core].

-   This will create am azure-pipeline.yml file.
-Save and run it.
+   Configuring a pipeline will create am azure-pipeline.yml file.This config file is at the root of the GitHub project.Save and run the pipeline.
 (You can commit directly into master or create a branch that you'll have to merge later.)
-The config file is at the root of the GitHub project.

     ```yaml
     trigger: